littlezaide/haggadah/02_beforethemeal.md

 ## Symbols ##

 Symbols are great.
-They help us remember, and Rabban Gamaliel, a noted sage, declared: "Whoever does not well consider the meaning of these three symbols: Pesaḥ, Matzah and Moror, has not truly celebrated this Festival".
+They help us remember, and Rabban Gamliel, a noted sage, declared: "Whoever does not well consider the meaning of these three symbols: Pesaḥ, Matzah and Moror, has not truly celebrated this Festival".
 Let's consider them, lest we disappoint Gamliel.

 ### Pesakh - the sacrificial passover lamb ###